-(f) written terms of business are in place between the regulated person and the customer [allowed business] in accordance with sub-paragraph (3).
+(h) written terms of business are in place between the regulated person and the customer [allowed business] in accordance with sub-paragraph (3);

-The regulated person must put in place terms of business between themselves and the allowed business as required under paragraph 21(2)(f) of the Code.
-These requirements are explained under section 6.4.4 of this Handbook.
+The regulated person must put in place terms of business between themselves and the customer [allowed business] as required under paragraphs 21(2)(h) and 21(3) of the Code.
+The requirements of the terms of business are explained further under section 6.4.4 of this Handbook.